Using a geometric lens to find k disjoint shortest paths: The Algorithm: Utilizing the Geometry

 \section{The Algorithm: Utilizing the Geometry}

-In this section we finally present the algorithm behind \cref{thm:main-thm}.
-Pseudo-code for this algorithm is listed in \cref{alg:dynProg}.
-In a nutshell, we first guess\footnote{By guessing we mean iterate over all possible choices} all \mpath{s}~$T_i$ and the map~$\segmentEnds$ corresponding to the crossing set~$\mathcal C$ of some solution (if one exists).
-Then, we find all minimal segments of each \mpath{}~$T_i$ and partition them such that (1) all minimal segments in the same part of the partition are strictly monotone in the same set of coordinates, and (2) two minimal segments in distinct parts of the partition are avoiding.
-The crucial improvement over the algorithm of \citet{Loc19} is that our partition is much smaller.
-Afterwards, we find shortest disjoint paths for each part of our partition separately via dynamic programming.
+In this section, we finally present the algorithm behind \cref{thm:main-thm}.
+In a nutshell, we first guess all the \mpath{s}~$T_i := P_i \cap \crossing$ and the respective ends~$\segmentEnds$ corresponding to some solution (if one exists).
+We then compute all minimal segments of each \mpath{}~$T_i$, compute their respective~$\varlabels$, and partition the segments such that all segments in the same part of the partition are strictly monotone in a common coordinate and that segments in distinct parts of the partition are avoiding.
+The crucial improvement over the algorithm by \citet{Loc21} is that our partition is much smaller.
+Afterwards, we find for all segments in one part of the partition disjoint paths that follow the respective segments via dynamic programming.

+To this end, we look at directed acyclic graphs (DAGs) that result from the input graph by removing and directing the edges.
+For a graph~$G$ with vectors~$\pos{v}$ for all~${v\in V}$ (as defined in \cref{sec:2D-geometry}) and a coordinate~$c$, we define the DAG~${D_c=(V,A)}$ with

+Note that each edge~$\{u,v\}$ in any~$c$-colored path~$P$ fulfills~$|\pos{u}^c - \pos{v}^c| = 1$ by definition and each path in~$D_c$ corresponds to a~$c$-colored path in~$G$.
+Moreover, all paths between two vertices~$u$ and~$v$ in~$D_c$ have the same length as they each need to contain exactly one vertex for each~$c$-coordinate~$i \in [\pos{u}^c,\pos{v}^c]$.
+Thus, the following observation holds true. \begin{observation} A path $P$ in $G$ is $c$-colored if and only if $P$ or its reversal is a path in~$D_c$. \end{observation} Next, we define the problem \DPD.
+We are given a DAG~$D$ and a list $(s_i,t_i)_{i\in [p]}$ of (possibly intersecting) terminal pairs, and ask whether there are pairwise internally disjoint $s_i$-$t_i$-path in $D$, for each $i \in [p]$.
+Formally: \decProb{\DPD}{A DAG~$D$ and~$p$ pairs~$(s_i,t_i)_{i \in [k]}$ of vertices.}{Are there~$p$ internally vertex-disjoint paths~$P_i$ in~$D$ such that each~$P_i$ is a shortest~\mbox{$s_i$-$t_i$-path}?}